bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 * [x] Build a smurf profile page with using react-router and dynamic url params npm install --save react-router-dom
-* [ ] Using React Testing Library, test one or more of your components (not any component that fetches data though)
+* [x] Using React Testing Library, test one or more of your components (not any component that fetches data though) npm install --save-dev @testing-library/react

 ### Reference Materials